 The occasional social drink is fine, but a little goes a long way.
 Large amounts of alcoholic beverages –especially in the evening — are proven to have a bloating effect.

 Milk & Dairy Products

-For those with lactose intolerance, milk and dairy products can cause bloating and discomfort in the abdominal area.
+For those with lactose intolerance, milk, and dairy products can cause bloating and discomfort in the abdominal area.
 To counteract this, opt for calcium supplements instead.

-Spa Wraps a Great Belly Buster
+Spa Wraps a Great Belly Solution

-The exclusive techniques used in applying the mineral soaked bandages are designed to help visibly contour/shape the body with tension applied to specific areas throughout the wrap
+The exclusive techniques used in applying the mineral-soaked bandages are designed to help visibly contour/shape the body with tension applied to specific areas throughout the wrap.

-The Wrap Technicians are trained to apply bandages with a specific purpose, to help visibly reduce, lift and tone areas of the body
+The Wrap Technicians are trained to apply bandages with a specific purpose: to help visibly reduce, lift, and tone areas of the body.

 Start Summer Slimmer Series

 I really like the Flat Belly Diet Program.
 It is based on sound theory and incorporates many of the best eating habits.
-Basically it adheres to eat small frequent meals, it has a great deal of variety, you can choose what you like and not feel deprived.
-With the four days quick start, you can see immediate results and your tummy will be flatter.
+It adheres to eating small frequent meals, has a great deal of variety, and can choose what you like and not feel deprived.
+With the four-day quick start, you can see immediate results, and your tummy will be flatter.

 Till then, I hope to see you at the spa getting a slimming wrap!